 a) Physical Hazards

 Danger is frequently encountered where loose magnetic or magnetisable objects are in the vicinity of strong magnetic fields or where magnetic field gradients are high.
 The field may be strong enough to attract such objects and to cause them to fly along the field lines towards the magnet – the ‘missile effect’ or simply a crushing effect.
-Therefore metallic objects such as rings, glasses, watches, coins, steel toe caps and in particular those with sharp edges, keys, scissors, tools, gas cylinders, trolleys, vacuum cleaners etc. may become dangerous projectiles and their use should be controlled in any areas where the magnetic field exceeds 3mT (30 Gauss).
-Consideration should be given to establishing systematic search protocols before such magnetic fields are started up to ensure that relevant areas are free from loose magnetic objects.
+Therefore metallic objects such as rings, glasses, watches, coins, steel toe caps and in particular those with sharp edges, keys, scissors, tools, gas cylinders, trolleys, vacuum cleaners etc. may become dangerous projectiles and their use should be controlled in any areas where the magnetic field exceeds 3 mT (30 Gauss) in the stray field from a strong >100 mT (>1000 Gauss) magnet.
+Consideration should be given to establishing systematic search protocols before electrically generated magnetic fields are started up to ensure that relevant areas are free from loose magnetic objects.

 Permanent magnets, particularly rare earth magnets, can pose extra hazards since, by their nature, they are always generating a strong static magnetic field and gradient.
 Extra precautions need to be taken when handling them as the risk of pinching skin and crushing fingers is high.
 The magnets should only be handled one at a time, unless special fixtures are being used to restrain them, and non-magnetic tools should always be used in the vicinity of permanent magnet blocks or magnet assemblies that are powered by permanent magnets.

 Movement of conducting materials in static magnetic fields

 The movement of electrically conducting materials in strong static magnetic fields can result in the generation of eddy currents in the conductor which should be considered if assessing hazards.